zcadditions/ZCA-Responsive-Default-for-Zen-Cart-1.5.6/README.md

 # Responsive-Default-for-Zen-Cart-1.5.6
-This HTML5 template is mobile friendly and uses Responsive CSS to allow sharing of a single template across multiple device types.
-It uses PHP Mobile
-Detect to serve up the optimized layout based on device.
+This template is mobile friendly and uses Responsive CSS to allow sharing of a single template across multiple device types.
+It uses PHP Mobile Detect to serve up the optimized layout based on device.
 It allows the designer to implement device-specific php, jquery, javascript or ajax.

-Allot of man hours went into not just this project but the several before it to make it what it is today. <b>Support this Project</b> enables me to spend time on this project to further provide ongoing updates, features and requests.
+<b>Donations</b> enable me to spend time on this project to further provide ongoing updates, features and requests.
 <br />
 <br />
 Keep this project FREE, any size $$Donation$$ by the community is greatly appreciated.